JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 Check the browser and click an item in the list and see if everything works correctly.

-> You can find the state of the project after this section on the `03-first-component` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/03-first-component).
+> You can find this state of the project on the `03-first-component` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/03-first-component).
 >
 {type="note"}